paradigmxyz/mesc/README.md

 MESC is a specification for how EVM tools can configure their RPC endpoints.

-By following this specification, a user creates a single RPC configuration that gets used by all compliant tools on their system.
+By following this specification, a user creates a single RPC configuration for all compliant EVM tools on their system.

 The MESC specification is defined in [SPECIFICATION.md](./SPECIFICATION.md).